Research Infrastructure Investment Program

 - Meet the definition of research infrastructure provided below.

 - Provide a match of 50% of the TOTAL cost, that is, the match is at least equal to (100%) of the amount requested from OVPR.
-The match may be shared in any proportion by the collaborating units and does not determine which college, school, or interdisciplinary center receives and manages the award.
+The match may be shared in any proportion by the collaborating units.
+Proceeds from the sale of equipment maybe used as a portion of the match, however, if proceeds are not realized, none of the difference will be funded by OVPR.

 FUNDING LIMITS AND CONSTRAINTS

-- Matching funds must be identified at the time the Letter of Intent is submitted to OVPR, but may be contributed over the same period as the budget (i.e., up to two years).
+- Matching funds must be identified at the time the Letter of Intent is submitted to OVPR.

-- The budget should not exceed two years from date of award.
+- The budget period should not exceed 12 months from date of award.

 - Faculty salaries are not allowed, but compensation and benefits for non-faculty specialized personnel can be included.